yaoshengxu/yaoshengxu.github.io/_pages/about.md

 ### Ph.D.
 Opportunities

-I am looking for graduate students in two broad areas: high-dimensional stochastic control and queueing theory and stochastic processing networks.
+I am looking for graduate students to work on two broad areas: high-dimensional stochastic control; queueing theory and stochastic processing networks.
 Please feel free to reach out if you are interested.